Wealthsimple Trade vs. TD Direct Investing

 TD also charges $25/quarter for account maintenance.
 It’s not a huge deal because it’s fairly easy to get out of (if your balance is over $15,000, or if you qualify for their TD Household Program, the fee is waived).

-Wealthsimple vs. TD: Account Options
+Wealthsimple vs TD: Account Options

 Continuing the theme of “you get what you pay for,” Wealthsimple Trade has an extremely limited selection of accounts available.
-You can open a TFSA, an RRSP, and a personal non-registered investment account.
+You can open a TFSA, an RRSP, FHSA and a personal non-registered investment account.
 That’s it.
 Nothing else.

 TD, like most other DIY online brokers, offers a more complete range of accounts, including: